 Pay the License fee payment of £75 using the instructions you will receive when you submit your application email.

 - Display this site notice on the day you submit your application.
-This is day 1 of the 5 working days consultation process.
-You will need to include in your application photos of the site notice to show it has been properly displayed.
+This is day 1 of the 7 days consultation process.
+In your application you will need to include photos of the site notice to show it has been properly displayed.